moloco/docs/van-sdk/android.md

 }
 ```

-Now, you are ready to integrate your App with MolocoVAN.
+Now, you are ready to integrate the Moloco VAN SDK into your app.

 ![alt text](https://storage.googleapis.com/vansdk/android/4.png)

 ### Integration
 Integrating Moloco VAN SDK requires initializing `MolocoVAN`.
-Initialization requires a product ID and an API Key provided by Moloco.
-Initialize MolocoVAN with context by calling `MolocoVAN.init()` on very first activity.
+Initialization requires a `Product ID` and an `API Key` provided by Moloco.
+Initialize Moloco VAN with these values by calling `MolocoVAN.init()` on the app's very first activity.

 ```java
 @Override